Best Tennis Shoes for Plantar Fasciitis – 2017 Reviews and Top Picks

 Also, the condition of the tennis court affects the lifespan of your tennis shoes.
 Shoes that have EVA midsole seem to wear faster than those with a polyurethane midsole.
 You can use these three ways to determine if you have to buy new shoes.

 This test determines the cushioning level of your tennis shoe.
 Use your thumb to push the outsole upward through to the midsole.
 If your tennis shoes are still in good condition, the midsole squeezes forming lines and wrinkles.
 Your shoes will compress less if they are worn.
 If the midsole displays heavy compression lines, but the press test show less compression, there is little cushioning left.

 The appearance of your shoes

 You should not consider the dirt.
 You should pay attention to wear and tear.
 Some key aspects to check include worn-down outsoles and stretched heels.
 Also, if your shoes have molded to the shape of your foot, it is a sign of wear.

 How do your feet feel in the shoes?

 Your feet feel stiff when the shoes have a little or no cushioning.
-If you experience pains or aches in your foot, legs, knees or back, you tennis shoes are worn.
+If you experience pains or aches in your foot, legs, knees or back, your tennis shoes are worn.
 Blisters and frictions are other signs that you need new shoes.

 With the best brand of tennis shoes for plantar fasciitis, you can play for long without fatigue.
 The right tennis shoes offer better ankle support preventing heel pain.

 You will also prevent knee, leg, hip and back pain.
-You should also stretch your foot before and after the each set to avoid plantar fasciitis.
+You should also stretch your foot before and after each set to avoid plantar fasciitis.
 Thus, you can play tennis perfectly with plantar fasciitis.